tkambler/etchasketch/README.md

     - Whiteboards are stored as PNGs *and* SVGs, and the underlying data that originally went into the canvas is saved as well (in order to allow for playback)
 - A shared view from which you can view all whiteboards (and delete your own)
 - The ability to view whiteboards
-    - The ability to replace the creation process as a movie
+    - The ability to replay the creation process as a movie

 The following features have *not* been enabled: